On this page:

 - To filter the folders, type the assessment or measure you would like to find in the search box in the left pane above the folders.

 Expand Folders to Find Assessments or Data:

-Click the light triangle to expand a folder.
-Click the dark triangle to collapse a folder.
+Click the triangle to expand or collapse a folder.

-- Select the checkbox of any measures to add to the report.
+- Select measures to add to the report.

-- To remove all assessments from the report without changing any selected student filters, click Reset next to the search box.
+- To remove all assessments from the report without changing any selected student filters, click Reset.

 - To remove a single measure from the report, either click the checkbox next to the name of the measure or click on the small gray x in the upper right corner of its corresponding column header.

 Use the sorting, color swatching, and zero suppression features to adjust your view.

 SORTING: Click the sort icon after a header name, and select the sort direction.

 COLOR SWATCHING: Click a color box at the top of the column to enable hiding results for that performance band, then click Apply swatching to remove scores for the selected performance bands.